claraheng/SC1015-Mini-Project/README.md

 For further findings and explanations, please refer to the Jupyter Notebook on EDA.

 ### 4. Supervised Method
-Here we utilized three Supervised Methods to predict driver's performance:
+Here we utilized three supervised learning methods to predict driver's performance:
 1. Linear Regression
 2. Polynomial Regression
 3. Deep Neural Multilayer Perceptron

 ### 5. Unsupervised Method
-Here we utilize unspervised methods to cluster group of driver:
+Here we utilized unsupervised learning methods to cluster group of driver:
 1. Kmeans Cluster
 2. DBSCAN